younatics/MotionBook/README.md

 #### `Highlighter`
 - Author: younatics
 - Git: https://github.com/younatics/Highlighter
-- Detail: Highlight whatever you want!
+- Detail: 🖍 Highlight whatever you want!
 Highlighter will magically find UI objects such as UILabel, UITextView, UITexTfield, UIButton in your UITableViewCell or other Class.
 - Cocoapods: true
-- Carthage: false
+- Carthage: true
 - Type: Animation

 #### `FLAnimatedImage`